Protocol

 Commitment — Has a human explicitly approved execution?

-Commitment closes alternatives and authorizes proceeding under the selected frame.
+Commitment closes alternatives and authorizes proceeding.
+Commitment is recorded in the attestation as commitment_mode:

 Decision Owner — Who is accountable for the authorization?